-Do you have an idea for an anti-bias or social justice project?
-Apply for a Teaching Tolerance Educator Grant and let us help fund it!
+Do you have an idea for a social justice project?
+Apply for help from the LFJ Educator Fund!

 To further explore the topic of personal identity, the class collaborated with teaching artist Almeta Whitis.
 This is where support from the TT grant came into play.
 Whitis, a storyteller with literary arts nonprofit Writers & Books and former performing arts professor, helped students compose monologues of self-expression.
 Rowan, for example, depicted a tumult of inner struggle.
 In his monologue, titled “I Am a War Inside,” he wrote, “A battlefield exists inside me.
 It is a war to balance my heart and mind.”